dreispt/anygrate/README.rst

 Before migration
 ----------------

-The different steps before migration are :
+The different steps before migration are the following.
+All of them are important for the migration to be successful:

 - Create a clean target database without demo data, using the latest migrated code
 - Install the expected modules
 - Rename the target company so that its name exactly match the company in the source database
+- Set the company of all internal sequences by running the following SQL:
+  ``update ir_sequence set company_id=(select id from res_company);``

 Migration
 ---------